DISCLAIMER:

 When had she gotten

 lost?
-She took a deep breath, found the
+She took a deep breath and found

-shirt stuck to her skin and she pushed her wilting hair out of her eyes, forcing
+her shirt stuck to her skin as she pushed her wilting hair out of her eyes,

 "It is hot,